Thursday, January 24, 6:30pm in the Mediatheque

-Situated in the context of a 21st-century art school, the MA in Critical Studies pays particular attention to images, examining overlaps and tensions between critical theory and visual studies and investigating the role critical theory and art can play in transforming institutions and ideologies.
+Situated in the context of a 21st-century art school, the MA in Critical Studies examines overlaps and tensions between critical theory and visual studies and investigates the role critical theory and artistic production can play in transforming institutions and ideologies.
+The program is designed to help students develop modes of research, thinking, and writing that cross disciplinary boundaries.

 Many forms of financial assistance are available to our students.